cyrillus31/hacking_algorithms_diary/algorithms/Problems/Binary search/704 Binary search/Binary Search solution.md

 ## Time Complexity
 ___
 **O(log(n))**
 Because we do a binary search.
 How many times can we divide 8 in half and then divide that half in half?
+Three times.
+And log(8) is 3.

 ## Space Complexity
 ___
-**O(?)**
+**O(1)**
-Because
+Because we use constant space.

 ## My Code:
 ___